IABTechLab/uid2-self-serve-portal/README.md

 This is the self-serve portal for UID2 participants.
 It enables a range of operations for participants around key management, sharing, and so on.

+# Getting started

+## Database setup and docker

+TODO: Add information about this!

 ## Tech Choices

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).